 Mmhonlumo Kikon from Nagaland chats with us about his book, “The Penmi Poems: A Requiem” – a collection of poems dedicated to Penmi Phazang Kikon, his late wife and mother of his two daughters.
 The book also features the late wife’s paintings, prints, and sketches – a reminder of her love for art, which she dreamt of sharing with the world.

-We had a chat with Mmhonlumo Kikon, author of the book “The Penmi Poems: A Requiem” – a collection of poems that he has written for his late wife, Penmi Phazang Kikon.
+We chat with Mmhonlumo Kikon, author of the book “The Penmi Poems: A Requiem” – a collection of poems dedicated to his late wife, Penmi Phazang Kikon.

 This book ‘The Penmi Poems: A Requiem’ is dedicated to your late wife.
 What was that one thing that really pushed you to write this book?

 I was at the crossroads of grief and duty; grief-stricken at the loss of my best friend, my love, and my life, and duty-bound to take care of the two little angels she left behind.
 In between the endless days and sorrow-filled nights and on the verge of receding into chronic depression, I decided to do the only thing I knew would keep me in touch with my soul- scribble.
 It was cathartic and therapeutic at the same time.

 What do you want readers to take away from this book of poems?

 My late wife was a gentle soul and took her art very seriously.
 After she was diagnosed with her illness, she somehow knew her time was going to be short and decided to share her specific plans and dreams for our little daughters.